 As long as you keep to the established and genuine survey sites you should never have an issue.
 And remember, it’s your information.
 If you don’t feel comfortable with sharing something, don’t.
 I very rarely share my postcode, address or name – only if it’s for a long-term project that pays well.

-A few tips to earn more from surveys
+A few tips to make more from online paid surveys

 Join multiple sites.
 The best paying survey providers don’t usually have a long list for you to complete, so being able to check different sites gives you better earning potential.